 From The Grindhouse Cinema Database

-Olympic International Films was led by the one and only Bob Cresse, one of the most interesting characters in Exploitation film history who moved to California from Florida to make a mark in the film industry in The Late 50's and wound up setting trends in Exploitation film as well as creating a intriguing legacy.
+Olympic International Films was led by the one and only Bob Cresse, one of the most interesting characters in Exploitation film history.
+He moved to California from Florida to make a mark in the film industry in the late 50's and wound up setting trends in Exploitation film as well as creating a intriguing legacy.
 The company was mainly located on Sunset Blvd., and distributed many films that ranged from Roughies, European Arthouse, and Mondo, along with a few Cuties every now and then, especially in its earlier years including the now-legendary House on Bare Mountain.
-Starting off with House..., Once Upon a Knight, and Surftide '77, Olympic was mainly the domain of Cresse and talented Exploitation film maker Lee Frost, but by 1965, they were known for picking up some imported films from Europe and Japan that were very steamy and occasionally risky for the time as well as even offering a West Coast distribution for Olga's Girls from New York's American Films Distribution.
+Starting off with House..., Once Upon a Knight, and Surftide 77, Olympic was mainly the domain of Cresse and talented Exploitation film maker Lee Frost, but by 1965, they were known for picking up some imported films from Europe and Japan that were very steamy and occasionally risky for the time as well as even offering a West Coast distribution for Olga's Girls from New York's American Films Distribution.

 Pages in category "Olympic International Films"

 The following 15 pages are in this category, out of 15 total.